Main Building (University of Texas at Austin): Tower Girl

 A female peregrine falcon nicknamed Tower Girl first attempted nesting on top of the tower in 2018.
 The University of Texas Biodiversity Center placed a webcam in order to monitor her, as a successful nesting attempt would expand the documented breeding range of the species in North America.

-April 24 Protest
+April 2024 protest

 Police by the UT Tower prepare to apprehend protestors as onlookers watch.

 On April 24, 2024, the UT Tower and lawn became a focal point for a peaceful demonstration over the Gaza war.
 Over 50 protesters were reportedly arrested during the demonstrations on campus where law enforcement officers, including those from the Texas Department of Public Safety, reportedly engaged in physical clashes with protesters, leading to tensions and calls for the release of those detained.
 The protests occurred amidst the ongoing nationwide demonstrations on college campuses.

 The next day, on April 25, 2024, a crowd of around 500 demonstrators gathered, organized by groups such as the Texas State Employees Union and the American Association of University Professors in response to the events of the previous day.